What is Life Transition Coaching?

 • Payment is simple, transparent, and predictable

 If you have a PPO plan with out-of-network mental health benefits, you might be able to get reimbursed for sessions.
-I can provide a superbill (a detailed receipt) for you to submit to your insurance company.
-Please keep in mind:
+I can provide a superbill (a detailed receipt) for you to submit to your insurance company or FSA/HSA.

 • A mental health diagnosis is required